videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/features/manage-participants.md

 2. **participantLeft** - Whenever any participant leave/exit the meeting, `participantLeft` event will trigger.For example, the meeting is running with **Alice** and **Bob**, then **Bob** leave that meeting, after that `participantLeft` event trigger and return the [participant object](/flutter/guide/video-and-audio-calling-api-sdk/features/manage-participants#participant-object-properties)

+3. **speakerChanged** - Whenever any participant starts actively speaking in meeting, `speakerChanged` event will trigger and return the speaker `participantId`.

-3. **presenterChanged** - Whenever any participant present/screenshare their screen/window in meeting, `presenterChanged` event will trigger and return the presenter `participantId`.
+4. **presenterChanged** - Whenever any participant present/screenshare their screen/window in meeting, `presenterChanged` event will trigger and return the presenter `participantId`.

-4. **streamEnabled** - Whenever any participant enabled mic/webcam in meeting, `streamEnabled` event will trigger and return [Stream Map](/flutter/guide/video-and-audio-calling-api-sdk/features/manage-participants#streams-map-properties).
+5. **streamEnabled** - Whenever any participant enabled mic/webcam in meeting, `streamEnabled` event will trigger and return [Stream Map](/flutter/guide/video-and-audio-calling-api-sdk/features/manage-participants#streams-map-properties).

-5. **streamDisabled** - Whenever any participant disabled mic/webcam in meeting, `streamDisabled` event will trigger and return [Stream Map](/flutter/guide/video-and-audio-calling-api-sdk/features/manage-participants#streams-map-properties).
+6. **streamDisabled** - Whenever any participant disabled mic/webcam in meeting, `streamDisabled` event will trigger and return [Stream Map](/flutter/guide/video-and-audio-calling-api-sdk/features/manage-participants#streams-map-properties).

 ```js
 // Adding event listner